socram8888/dehydrated-hook-cloudflare/README.md

 This method is less secure, as if someone were capable of reading these keys they'd have full access to your account.

 For this method, you'd need to `export` the `CF_EMAIL` and `CF_KEY` variables with your CloudFlare email and API key respectively.

+### cftoken file

+Alternatively the variables `CF_EMAIL`, `CF_KEY` or `CF_TOKEN` can be added to the cftoken file.
+They will be read in at execution of the hook.
+The cftoken file needs to be in the same directory as the hook.sh for it to be read in.